RibbonCommunications/sbc_aws_cloudformation/supported/pre_requisites/README.md

 | Custom TCP rule | TCP          | 5061           | x.x.x.x/y is the PKT0 or PKT1 subnet CIDR which is to have external connectivity |
 | Custom UDP rule | UDP          | 1024-65535     | x.x.x.x/y is the PKT0 or PKT1 subnet CIDR which is to have external connectivity |

-The source ranges for the HFE Private-facing Port security group may be the private subnet CIDR of the SBC PKT0 or PKT1 subnets.
+The source ranges for the HFE private-facing port security group may be the private subnet CIDR of the SBC PKT0 or PKT1 subnets.